• Skip to primary navigation

 Eggless Molasses Cookies (Gingersnaps)

 These eggless molasses cookies are super soft and chewy, with rich, deep molasses flavor and a perfect balance of warm spices.
-They’re sweet, buttery and oh-so addictive!
+They’re sweet, buttery and oh-so delicious!

 Prep Time 16 minutes